-Corrosion resistance is one of the primary reasons we use metal hose is because it is corrosion resistant.
+One of the primary reasons we use metal hose is because it is corrosion resistant.
 In aggressive applications, other hoses—rubber or PTFE for example—simply cannot handle the media without deteriorating.

 Many end users focus on alloy selection when it comes to fighting corrosion.
 This makes sense as even among the available alloy grades resistance to media varies.
 The flexible metal hose industry relies on 321 and 316L for the bulk of its needs, but there are many alloys that offer superior resistance to corrosion.

 For instance, The Chlorine Institute recommends Monel® 400 and Hastelloy® C-276 for metallic hoses used in chlorine transfer for their increased compatibility with chlorine.
 Even within the chlorine industry, Hastelloy® C-276 is generally considered a better option than Monel® 400.

 The need to select the right alloy for your application is an important one, but it is not the only one.
 The wall thickness of the hose is a critical feature to be aware of.
 Media inside and sometimes in the environment outside the hose will, at some level, penetrate the hose.
 It may be that the penetration is only to an insignificant degree, or it could be that is enough to impair the integrity of the hose.

 Where corrosion is present, a thicker wall hose will provide a longer life than a thinner wall hose made of the same alloy and used in the same application.

 Expected Rates of Corrosion

 Corrosion rates, or the speeds at which metal deteriorate, help illustrate the role wall thickness plays in determining corrosion resistance.